ChandanSitlani/testy/README.md

 # testy
-This repo is for the tsting perpose any resemblance is a conincident
+This repo is for the tsting perpose any resemblance is a conincident.